- Length: 4 miles or about 2.5 if you use the connector plus an additional 0.6 miles of paved trail round trip from the trail head

 Near the house was once a swimming pool surrounded by dramatic archways.
 These structures have been removed and now the site is an overlook and picnic area.

 There are two trails in the park.
 The LaBarque Hills Trail is a 2.4 mile loop.
 The Sandstone Canyon Trail is a 4 mile loop with a connector to shorten the hike.
 This trail starts as paved for .6 mile and then changes to a rock/dirt path.
 I don’t believe the paved section counts as part of the trail length.
-We decided to do the Sandstone trail with the connector since the kids have limits to how far they will hike.
+We like to do the Sandstone trail with the connector since the kids have limits to how far they will hike.

 The connector trail bounces over and along the creek with occasional wet weather waterfalls before joining back up with the main loop.